zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

   :file:`$(PROJECT_BASE/)src/` by default.
 This directory name should end with slash **'/'**.

-* :makevar:`PLATFORM_CONFIG`: Selects the platform that the application's build will use for the default configuration.
+* :makevar:`BOARD`: Selects the platform that the application's build will use for the default configuration.

 * :makevar:`KERNEL_TYPE`: Selects the kernel type that the application's